 To join PDMSh, submit your application: pdmsh.ua/apply.
 With the needs of the given moment considered, the PDMSh HR manager will contact you and provide further instructions.

 PDMS exists solely on donations from individuals and private companies.
-For more than nine years of work on the front line, PDMS has never received budget funds from either the Ukrainian or foreign governments.
+For more than 10 years of work on the front line, PDMS has never received budget funds from either the Ukrainian or foreign governments.
 In the course of our history, we have implemented several small grant projects with financing from the United Nations and the European Commission.
 One of the main sources of funding for PDMSh before the start of the big war was the "Icons on 'Ammo Boxes' project.